-- (ii) + The shareholdings of these companies are held jointly with other subsidiaries. - (iii) # The shareholdings of these companies are held by subsidiaries of Keppel Corporation Limited. - (iv) (n) These companies were incorporated/acquired during the financial year. - (v) The subsidiaries' place of business is the same as its country of incorporation, unless otherwise specified. - (vii) Abbreviations:
+- (ii) + The shareholdings of these companies are held jointly with other subsidiaries. - (iii) # The shareholdings of these companies are held by subsidiaries of Keppel Corporation Limited. - (iv) The cost of investment of the subsidiary is less than \$1,000. - (v) $\,^{(n)}$ These companies were incorporated/acquired during the financial year. - (vi) The subsidiaries' place of business is the same as its country of incorporation, unless otherwise specified. - (vii) Abbreviations: